CommandMaster/command-master-pro/README.md

 4. restart blender
 5. Enable “Command Master Pro”
 6. ctrl+spacebar
 7. Start using commands in Blender

+## Documentation

+- All Commands
+- Usage Guide
+- FAQ
+- Changelog

+## ⭐ Support the Project

+If this add-on saves you time:

+- Star this repo
+- Report bugs
+- Suggest new commands
+- Share with friends